 THIS WAY: Let’s start at the beginning.
 When people meet you at conventions, they might be surprised to see you in crutches.
 We’ve heard the story of why, and thought you might want to share…

 ANTON: Sure!
 When I was 19, I had an accident: I was climbing in a place in California called Vasquez Rocks with friends, but I wandered off alone at one point and ended up falling off a cliff (which was apparently the height of a 4-story building), and severed one of the bones in my spine.
 Although when it happened, it felt like every bone in my legs had turned to powder.
 I wasn’t found for at least 45 minutes (which felt like hours), and I was alone but conscious the whole time.
-I imagined I was either going to die or at least my legs would be amputated if I lived.
-When a friend finally found me, it was still a couple of hours before I could be helicoptered out to the nearest hospital.
+As I laid there, I imagined the absolute worst: that I was either going to die, or at least my legs would be amputated if I lived.
+When a friend finally found me, it was still a couple of hours before I could be helicoptered out to the nearest hospital — where they removed the broken pieces of my spine and later did a spinal fusion.

 Most people would think this would be a very tragic moment in my life that I wouldn’t want to talk about, but…